cristian-montes/the-rag-pro/README.md

 * Create and activate a Conda environment based on `environment.yml`
 * Install necessary Python dependencies (e.g., `llama-cpp-python`, `chromadb`, `faiss-cpu`, `scikit-learn`, `spacy`, etc.)
-* Download any required NLP models (if applicable)

 > If environment creation fails, the script will stop and print an error so the user can investigate before retrying.